danielrlc/article-view-next-js/presentation-slides.md

 # Share the slides after?

 - I can share these slides afterwards if you need them.
 - Note that any underlined text means [it's a link](http://endoftheinternet.com/).
-I may not click on every link now.
+I may not click on every link as we go through.

 ---